 If you’re speeding up and you notice your steering wheel shakes, it could have something to do with your suspension system.
 In case you’re not familiar with your suspension, it’s a complex system of springs, rods, shocks, pistons and other components.
 When everything is not working together correctly, it can mean imbalances, loose connections, rusted or corroded parts and/or abnormal wear.
 This takes the form of steering wheel shakes when you’re accelerating or maintaining a particular speed — or it could happen at seemingly random times.
 Whatever the case, when it comes to your suspension system, you need a thorough inspection to identify whether it’s the reason for your steering wheel shakes or not.
 There are multiple components in the system that could be contributing to the shaking.

 Want a personalized assessment for why your steering wheel shakes and what you can do about it?
-Visit one of the six Cleveland-area locations for Rainbow Muffler & Brake today for a free estimate!
+Visit one of the six auto repair shops in Cleveland, Ohio for for a free estimate!